James (band): Subsequent releases: 1993–2001

 In 1993, James were invited on an acoustic tour of the US supporting Neil Young at a series of natural outdoor venues in the autumn.
 They returned to England refreshed and ready to record their new album with Brian Eno, whom they had originally approached to produce Stutter but who had been unavailable at the time.
 Eno set about bringing out the ambience in James's music, and took them through a recording process that the band later described as a "journey of self-discovery".
 The process resulted in not one but two albums: the "song" album Laid and the experimental Wah Wah, which showcased the band's improvised jams recorded on the spot then mixed by Eno.
 Booth's vocals were then added to the results.

 Laid was released in September 1993 to positive reviews.
-As well as being a success in the UK, the album also broke the band in the US, shipping over 600,000 copies and charting at number 72 in the Billboard 200, propelled by the popularity of its risqué title track on US college radio.
+As well as being a success in the UK, the album also broke the band in the US, shipping over 600,000 copies and charting at number 72 in the Billboard 200, propelled by the popularity of the single "Laid" on US college radio.
 The band spent most of 1994 touring the States.
 Wah Wah was eventually released in September 1994 to a lukewarm reception.

 The recording of the follow-up album faced difficulties from the start.
-Two key members of the James organisation resigned: guitarist and key composer Larry Gott (who left the group in order to spend more time with his family) and manager Martine McDonagh (who had had a sometimes fraught romantic relationship with Booth, resulting in a son, Ben).
+Two key members of the James organization resigned: guitarist and key composer Larry Gott (who left the group in order to spend more time with his family) and manager Martine McDonagh (who had had a sometimes fraught romantic relationship with Booth, resulting in a son, Ben).
 Booth announced that he also wished to take a break in order to record an album with Angelo Badalamenti.
 In 1995 the band discovered they owed a £250,000 tax bill.